atomisthq/docs/docs/automations/slack.md

 The `SlackMessage` type can have `Attachments` and `Actions`.
 More details on those concepts can be found in the [Slack documentation](https://api.slack.com/docs/message-attachments).

-In order to create a formatted Slack message, you simply build an instance of `SlackMessage` with all desired properties.
+In order to create a formatted Slack message, simply build an instance of `SlackMessage` with all desired properties.
 Here is an example:

 ```typescript